SoriaFN/Microglia_tools/README.md

 # Microglia ImageJ Tools
 ImageJ macros to analyse microglial cells in live or fixed tissue.
-Used in papers from GlioMatrix Lab
+Used in papers from GlioMatrixLab

 **Please cite these scripts if you use them in your paper:**